arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 Type specifies the type of Service that will be created to provide access to the ArangoDB deployment from outside the Kubernetes cluster.

 Possible Values:
-* Auto (default) - Create a Service of type LoadBalancer and fallback to a Service or type NodePort when the LoadBalancer is not assigned an IP address.
+* `"Auto"` (default) - Create a Service of type LoadBalancer and fallback to a Service or type NodePort when the LoadBalancer is not assigned an IP address.
-* None - limit access to application running inside the Kubernetes cluster.
+* `"None"` - limit access to application running inside the Kubernetes cluster.
-* LoadBalancer - Create a Service of type LoadBalancer for the ArangoDB deployment.
+* `"LoadBalancer"` - Create a Service of type LoadBalancer for the ArangoDB deployment.
-* NodePort - Create a Service of type NodePort for the ArangoDB deployment.
+* `"NodePort"` - Create a Service of type NodePort for the ArangoDB deployment.

 ***